How to Fix DreamHost Slow WordPress Site Issues?

 - Fix DreamHost Slow on WordPress

-- Prevent unused CSS & JS from impacting your site's performance
+- 4. Stop loading unused CSS & JS

 Fix DreamHost Slow on WordPress

-Based on the last 24 months data, we found DreamHost offers average speed, and there are more than 7+ hosting service providers that are faster than DreamHost.
+Based on the last 24 months data, we found that DreamHost offers average speed, and many hosting service providers are faster than DreamHost.

-If you're new to Hostingstep.com, we find the Fastest WordPress hosting providers by deploying a demo site on all popular hosting services and tracking them 24/7/365.
+If you're new to Hostingstep.com, we find the Fastest WordPress hosting providers by deploying a test site on all popular hosting services and tracking them 24/7/365.

 Here is the TTFB Response time comparison of DreamHost with other similar shared hosting companies.
 Remember, lower the response time, faster your servers.

-There are multiple reasons associated with slowness, like they still rely on Apache Webservers, which was proven to be the slowest compared to other web servers like Nginx and LiteSpeed.
-Here is one case study where Apache is the slowest.
+There are multiple reasons associated with slowness, like DreamHost still rely on Apache Webservers, which was proven to be the slowest compared to other web servers like Nginx and LiteSpeed.

 Since your sites at DreamHost are powered by Apache, I recommend moving your sites to LiteSpeed-powered hosting services like GreenGeeks.